-What Is The Life Expectancy of A Methamphetamine Addict?
+What Is the Life Expectancy of a Methamphetamine Addict?

 Methamphetamine is basically a lot of toxic chemicals that are mixed together.
 There are a lot of people addicted to it in British Columbia.
 Although there are various opinions on the subject, it is believed that between 80% and 90% of all those who try methamphetamine once or twice will become addicted to it from that moment.
 Because of how it is manufactured; the average lifespan of a methamphetamine addict would depend on how much meth the person takes, but also on the concentration and integrity of the meth they are taking.
 It is said that the average lifespan of a person who is a fulltime, hardcore meth user is about 5 to 10 years.

 This is no surprise when one looks at what methamphetamine is made of and what it does to the body in a short amount of time.
 There are a lot of medical complications that result from using the drug so much.
 So people in British Columbia that use methamphetamine will end up having health problems.
-The surface problem that one can observe are the rotten teeth, but the interior part of the body is also affected.
+The surface problem that one can observe is the rotten teeth, but the interior part of the body is also affected.
 Organs get affected and do not function properly, which can lead to many problems.

 Knowing all of this, a person that starts using methamphetamine should get help at a drug rehab center in British Columbia before he even begins to use methamphetamine in excessive quantity.
 There are many meth rehab treatments all over British Columbia to help with that.